khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

         *,
         out: Optional[torch.Tensor] = None,
     ) -> torch.Tensor:
-        x1, x2 = ivy.promote_types_of_inputs(x1, x2)
+        x1, x2 = aikit.promote_types_of_inputs(x1, x2)
         return torch.add(x1, x2, out=out)

-It's important to always make use of the Ivy promotion functions as opposed to backend-specific promotion functions such as :func:`jax.numpy.promote_types`, :func:`numpy.promote_types`, :func:`tf.experimental.numpy.promote_types` and :func:`torch.promote_types`, as these will generally have promotion rules which will subtly differ from one another and from Ivy's unified promotion rules.
+It's important to always make use of the Aikit promotion functions as opposed to backend-specific promotion functions such as :func:`jax.numpy.promote_types`, :func:`numpy.promote_types`, :func:`tf.experimental.numpy.promote_types` and :func:`torch.promote_types`, as these will generally have promotion rules which will subtly differ from one another and from Aikit's unified promotion rules.

-On the other hand, each frontend framework has its own set of rules for how data types should be promoted, and their own type promoting functions :func:`promote_types_frontend_name` and :func:`promote_types_of_frontend_name_inputs` in :mod:`ivy/functional/frontends/frontend_name/__init__.py`.
+On the other hand, each frontend framework has its own set of rules for how data types should be promoted, and their own type promoting functions :func:`promote_types_frontend_name` and :func:`promote_types_of_frontend_name_inputs` in :mod:`aikit/functional/frontends/frontend_name/__init__.py`.
 We should always use these functions in any frontend implementation, to ensure we follow exactly the same promotion rules as the frontend framework uses.

 It should be noted that data type promotion is only used for unifying data types of inputs to a common one for performing various mathematical operations.